Summer House (2017 TV series): Season 3

 The third season premiered on March 4, 2019.
 Amanda Batula, Kyle Cooke, Lindsay Hubbard, Danielle Olivera, and Carl Radke returned for the third season, with Hannah Berner, Paige DeSorbo, and Jordan Verroi joining the main cast.

-On June 11, 2019, it was reported that Danielle Olivera and Jordan Verroi would not return to the fourth season's main cast.

 Season 4

 The fourth season premiered on February 5, 2020.
 Amanda Batula, Hannah Berner, Kyle Cooke, Paige DeSorbo, Lindsay Hubbard, and Carl Radke returned, with Jules Daoud and Luke Gulbranson joining the main cast.
+Jordan Verroi made guest appearances.

 Season 5

 Unlike previous seasons where filming took place over weekends throughout the summer, the format was changed for season five due to the ongoing COVID-19 pandemic.
 Rather than traveling back and forth between New York City and the Hamptons each weekend, the cast lived together and worked from home in the Hamptons for a full six weeks while filming occurred.

 The fifth season premiered on February 4, 2021.
 Amanda Batula, Hannah Berner, Kyle Cooke, Paige DeSorbo, Luke Gulbranson, Lindsay Hubbard, Danielle Olivera, and Carl Radke returned, with Ciara Miller joining the cast.
+Jules Daoud and Jordan Verroi did not return.

+The house in the fifth season is located at 10 Watermill Height Drive, Water Mill, New York.

 A preview of Winter House season one appeared after the season finale on April 22, 2021.

-Winter House Season 1

-In February 2021, it was reported that a spin-off of Summer House was in development.

-The first season of Winter House premiered on October 20, 2021, and had a total of six episodes for its premiere season.
-Amanda Batula, Kyle Cooke, Paige DeSorbo, Luke Gulbranson, Lindsay Hubbard, and Ciara Miller join Craig Conover and Austen Kroll of Southern Charm for a trip to Stowe, Vermont.

-A preview of Summer House season six appeared after the season finale on November 24, 2021.

-In addition to the Summer House cast, Winter House has four new cast members; Andrea Denver, Julia McGuire, Gabrielle Kniery, and Jason Cameron.